Centrattic/conversation-continuation/README.md

 * TESTING 94 49 - the index is 94 but the length of the activations extracted for that is just 49 - clearly some bug here in the TDA code
 * what does torch manual seed do, should I be setting a manual seed or something for all sampling
 * not sure why I have a test set (test.json), I should clearly just lump all and train everything together.
+* some places you use Path (from pathlib), other places you use f"" formatted strings.
+Just use Path everywhere or something loll
+* BRUH DID NOT REALIZE "longest" padding existed !!
+SOB
+* ** handle results folders way better (currently you're doing it in very ugly ways) **

 ## Future Ideas